AccelNA/timeLogs/security.md

     var token   = jwt.encode(payload, secret);

 is generating a token, which is stored in token variable and these value are stored temporarly in **local storage**.
+The code is as shown below.

     var payload = {role: roleVal,userId:userVal};
     var token   = jwt.encode(payload, secret);